acbits/reftrack-plugin/README.md

 allocated objects though it could be used for other purposes by writing custom functions.

+## Minimum Requirements

+- GCC: \>= 12.3 Other GCC versions might work, but testing on 9.3 showed that GCC encounters an internal compiler error at -O2 or -O3 on some test cases.
+- make: \>= 4.2.1

 ## Installation

 Unpack the source package and run `make install` to install the gcc